ahfercen/CPS843-Final/README.txt

 The preprocessed data set files are not included due to large file size, you must edit the appropriate functions to preprocess any data.
 These are found in asl.py (load_train)

 Please email me at acengiz@ryerson.ca if you have any issues running the code

+Please find the dataset and trained models from the Google Drive Link provided in the report